janole/vpn/README.md

 conf/openvpn/vpn.key
 ````

-Now, you can download any of the `*.ovpn` configuration files and import them to your `OpenVPN` client.
+Now you can download any of the `*.ovpn` configuration files and import them to your `OpenVPN` client.

 Download the default OVPN file (`my-vpn-client.ovpn`):